SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 ```@example tut1
 affect!(integrator) = (integrator.u[1] += 1)
 ```
-Here the convention is to take a [DifferentialEquations.jl integrator](https://docs.sciml.ai/DiffEqDocs/stable/basics/integrator/), and directly modify the current solution value it stores. i.e. `integrator.u` is the current solution vector, with `integrator.u[1]` the first component of this vector.
-In our case we will only have one unknown, so this will be the current value of the counting process.
+Here, the convention is to take a [DifferentialEquations.jl integrator](https://docs.sciml.ai/DiffEqDocs/stable/basics/integrator/), and directly modify the current solution value it stores. i.e., `integrator.u` is the current solution vector, with `integrator.u[1]` the first component of this vector.
+In our case, we will only have one unknown, so this will be the current value of the counting process.
 As our jump process's transition rate is constant between jumps, we can use a [`ConstantRateJump`](@ref) to encode it
 ```@example tut1